Double Degree in Translation

 Followed by 1 to 2 semesters to get a Bachelor of Arts at the International University SDI München

-State Exam for Translators / Interpreters (from 2021: Bachelor Professional) plus BA in Translation
+State Exam for Translators / Interpreters (Bachelor Professional) plus BA in Translation

 Personal – close professional relationship with professors and lecturers